 - A grade two tear is more serious.
 There are more fibres torn apart and there is often some deep bruising as blood vessels within the muscle also tear open.

 - A grade three tear kind of sucks.
 A lot.
-The muscle and/or tendon is basically totally ruptured.
+The muscle and/or tendon is basically totally ruptured – severed all the way through.
 If you are unlucky enough to have a grade three tear, you’ll probably be out of action for a while.

 The suffix ~itis means that the site of injury is inflamed.
 Signs of inflammation are redness, swelling, and heat in the local area around the injury.
-If these signs are not present, but there is still pain, it cannot be defined as tendinitis.
+If these signs are not present, even if there is still pain, it cannot properly be defined as tendinitis.

-Instead it is defined as tendinosis, which is a degeneration, degradation or tear in the tendon without inflammation.
-This can often happen in a tear injury older than 6 weeks.
+Instead, it is defined as tendinosis, which is a degeneration, degradation, or tears in the tendon without inflammation.
+This can often happen in a tear injury older than about six weeks or so.
+Tendinosis injuries can be painful all the time, or only on specific movements.

 With a tendinosis injury, on the other hand, we can go straight into full therapy.